 You’ve always wanted to challenge something exciting, even though you know it’s good for you and does not require a lot of boring work from you.
-Then that’s something clogdance, also called constipation.
+Then that’s something clog dance.
 You can do it alone, with a partner or within a group.
 All three ways are fun, fun, fun.
 If you join an organized clogging group, you will find that you have new friends as you become more acceptable to yourself and your colleagues.
 Since clogging groups are special in their own way, so will you.

 What is clogging?